Editorial

 Condesa is where Rome goes to watch the sunset, if Rome had mezcal instead of wine.
 The neighborhood's rooftop bars have become the city's most visible drinking spaces — the places where tourists and locals collapse into the same happy hour, where the view from above actually justifies the price, where the city lights come on and suddenly everything feels possible.
 We put together a complete ranking of the best rooftop bars in Mexico City if you want to focus specifically on elevated drinking.

 Juárez, just to the east, is where the mezcal conversation happens.
 This is where you'll find the bars that have built entire programs around the spirit, that work directly with producers in Oaxaca, that can explain the difference between eight different expressions of mezcal from San Baltazar Guelavila in a way that makes you actually care about those distinctions.
+For the city's underground layer — the bars with no signage, the 20-seat mezcalerías rotating producers weekly, the speakeasies that operated during the pandemic out of sheer stubbornness — our Mexico City hidden gem bars guide covers 8 venues that never appear on tourist lists.

 A rooftop that justifies every rooftop that came before it.
 The panoramic views of Mexico City light up as the evening progresses.
 The cocktails are competent, but it's really about the moment.
 Arrive before sunset, stay through golden hour, and linger into the night.